zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### Get the Cell Minimal Capacity

-A CKB cell has three fields and itself all take up capacity.
+The three fields of a CKB cell and the cell itself all take up CKB capacity.
 The cell must have the capacity that is equal or more than the total size of information stored in the cell.
 For more information, see [Cell](https://nervosnetwork.github.io/docs-new/docs/reference/cell).

 For example, the minimum CKB capacity requirement is 61 CKB (6100000000n) for a common transaction, and 102 CKB (10200000000n) for a DAO deposit transaction.